 The Sea Monster of Santa Cruz

 Two miles north of Santa Cruz the carcass of a strange sea monster washed up on Natural Bridges State Beach in Monterey Bay, California in 1925.
-The creature was initially named “Moore’s Beach Monster” after Charles Moore who had discovered that beach.
+The creature was initially named “Moore’s Beach Monster” after Charles Moore who first reported it..
 The neck of the monster was described as being 20-30 feet long, leading to a huge head (as big as a person) with small eyes and a duck’s beak.
 The smelly body had blunt “elephant-like legs” and sported a tail fluke like a whale.
 Some observers believed the carcass to be a whale, while others believed it to be a variety of long-necked plesiosaur or even a sea serpent.
 After thoroughly examining the carcass, the renowned naturalist E. L. Wallace concluded that the creature could not be a whale and might be some kind of plesiosaur that had been preserved over the eons by freezing and subsequently melting out of glacial ice.
 Seeking to support their sea serpent theory, several witnesses describe multiple pairs of what might have been fins or flippers, including one seen just below the head in the picture to the right.